amihsan/ansible-terraform/frontend/README.md

 ## 💡 About

-This is the Frontend part of the TRAVOS .
-So no business logic is here.
+This is the Frontend part of the TRAVOS project.
+It only includes the user interface components, so no application logic is implemented here.

 ### 🧱 Built With